How to Choose an Office Printer and Copier

 What do you do with your company’s electronic waste?

-You know, those keyboards Bob kept spilling his coffee on, the dead monitors from accounting, and the laptop Maria used for ten years before she finally got a replacement?
+You know, those keyboards Bob kept spilling his coffee on, the dead monitors from accounting, and the laptop and printer Maria used for ten years before she finally got a replacement?

 Not to mention the cords, mice, phones, printers, tablets, servers, copiers, and any other now discarded devices that have outlived their usefulness.
 Is there a cube where dead tech goes to hide?
 A full closet?
 A room?